 In 2002, deepening his ties with clubland, Watt became part-owner-founder of two new west London event spaces - Cherry Jam (a tiny 160-capacity basement in Royal Oak); and a year later, Neighbourhood (built from the shell of the old 600-capacity Subterania club near Portobello Road).
 Resident DJ at each venue, he orchestrated the design and music policy for both and helped establish their three-year reputation at the forefront of London's club scene.

-Cherry Jam hosted international DJs and rock bands - The Libertines played their first official debut show there - and launched art exhibitions and spoken word events including Book Slam (still a cornerstone of the London book scene).
+Cherry Jam hosted international DJs and rock bands - The Libertines played their first official debut show there - and launched art exhibitions and spoken word events including Book Slam (still a cornerstone of the London literary scene).

-At the larger Neighbourhood Watt brought in Groove Armada, the Rough Trade Records 25th Anniversary and the inaugural House Music Awards before leaving both venues and ending his stakeholding in 2005.
+At the larger Neighbourhood, Watt brought in Groove Armada, the Rough Trade Records 25th Anniversary and the inaugural House Music Awards before leaving both venues and ending his stakeholding in 2005.

 Buzzin' Fly, Strange Feeling (2003 - 2013)

-Widening the musical output, 2006 saw the launch of sister imprint, Strange Feeling, focussing on alternative pop and rock.
+2006 saw the launch of sister imprint, Strange Feeling, focussing on alternative pop and rock.
 Early signings included Danish band Figurines, and Hungary's The Unbending Trees.
 In 2010 the imprint signed Watt's partner Tracey Thorn as she returned to the indie scene to release the solo albums Love And Its Opposite (2010) and Tinsel and Lights (2012).

 As a club DJ, Watt's reputation grew widely in 2005 when he was booked on the festival circuit (Good Vibrations, Homelands, Coachella, Lovebox, Electric Picnic).
 In 2008 he went on to open the prestigious Sonar Festival in Barcelona and became a resident DJ at We Love on the Space Terrace on Sundays in Ibiza.
 In New York he was given a Giant Step residency at Cielo.
 Back home he moved Buzzin' Fly's intimate twice-monthly label parties to east London basement venue, Plastic People and regularly filled The End in central London with special additional nights.